Summer 2019 in London

 The London Summer School faculty bring real-life, international experience to the classroom.
 The professors teach at Mitchell Hamline School of Law and BPP University Law School, London.

-In addition to classes, you’ll enjoy a walking tour of Legal London, two receptions at a Victorian pub situated on picturesque cobblestone streets, and an extraordinary luncheon at one of the historic Inns of Court.
+In addition to classes, you’ll enjoy a walking tour of Legal London, receptions at a Victorian pub nearby, fish and chips at a nearby pub, and an extraordinary luncheon at one of the historic Inns of Court.

-You’ll enjoy comfortable studio accommodations at Pure Aldgate Student Living.
+You’ll enjoy comfortable studio accommodations.
 Studio rooms are designed for those who are looking for space to relax, work, and socialize.
-Studios come with an all-purpose kitchenette, as well as underfloor heating for your comfort.
+Studios come with an all-purpose shared kitchenette.

 - 100MB internet access